Washington and Old Dominion Railroad: W&OD predecessors (1855–1911)

+The expense of expansion, the Panic of 1873 and the burden of debt took their toll and in 1878, the Washington and Ohio went into receivership.
+It was acquired by new owners in 1882 and they changed the name to the Washington and Western Railroad, but it only lasted a year before defaulting on their debt.
+It was sold again in 1883 and the name changed to the Washington, Ohio and Western (WO&W) Railroad.
+During this time, owners purchased new rolling stock and upgraded the rail and several bridges.

-In 1886, the Richmond and Danville Railroad, whose trunk line travelled between Washington, D.C., and Atlanta with connections to New York City, New Orleans, Mississippi and Florida, leased the WO&W. The Richmond and Danville also acquired a branch that paralleled the WO&W while traveling between Manassas and Strasburg, Virginia, where it connected to railroads in the Shenandoah Valley west of the Blue Ridge that the WO&W did not reach (see: Manassas Gap Railroad).
+In 1886, through a series of consolidations, purchases and leases the Richmond and Danville Railroad took control of the WO&W through a lease agreement.
+The Richmond and Danville also acquired a branch that paralleled the WO&W while traveling between Manassas and Strasburg, Virginia, where it connected to railroads in the Shenandoah Valley west of the Blue Ridge that the WO&W did not reach (see: Manassas Gap Railroad).
 In 1888, the Richmond and Danville began to operate the WO&W's trains between Washington, D.C., and Round Hill.
+During this time, President Grover Cleveland frequently rode the train to Leesburg to fish and the town of Dunn-Loring was platted along the tracks.

-In 1894, the newly formed Southern Railway absorbed the Richmond and Danville Railroad and acquired the WO&W. In 1900, the Southern Railway extended the line westward for four miles from Round Hill to Bluemont (formerly Snickersville).
+In 1894, the newly formed Southern Railway absorbed the Richmond and Danville Railroad and acquired the WO&W. In 1900, the Southern Railway extended the line westward for four miles from Round Hill to Snickersville, which was then renamed Bluemont; but abandoned all plans to go to West Virginia.
+The extension was done to service tourist and day-trippers from Washington.
 The Southern Railway designated the line as its Bluemont Branch.

+When the Spanish-American War broke out, the War Department built Camp Alger near Dunn Loring and the WO&W found new business ferry soldiers back and forth to the base.
+It even carried President William McKinley to Camp Alger to see the troops.

-By 1908, steam locomotives were hauling Southern Railway passenger trains from the new Union Station in Washington, D.C., to Alexandria Junction (north of old town Alexandria), where they switched to travel westward on the Bluemont Branch.
+By 1908, steam locomotives were hauling Southern Railway passenger trains from Washington Union Station in Washington, D.C., to Alexandria Junction north of Old Town Alexandria, where they switched to travel westward on the Bluemont Branch.
 Connecting trains shuttled passengers between Alexandria Junction and the former AL&H terminal in old town Alexandria.
 On weekends, express trains carried vacationers from Washington to Bluemont and other towns in western Loudoun County in which resorts had developed.